UFO (band): 50th anniversary tour and retirement (2018–present)

-In May 2018, vocalist Phil Mogg announced that UFO's 50th anniversary tour in 2019 would be his last one as the frontman of the band, who may also either split up or move on with a replacement for him.
+In May 2018, vocalist Mogg announced that UFO's 50th anniversary tour in 2019 would be his last one as the frontman of the band, who may also either split up or move on with a replacement for him.
 Mogg explained, "This decision has been a long time coming.
 I've considered stepping down at the end of UFO's previous two tours.
 I don't want to call this a farewell tour as I hate that word, but next year's gigs will represent my final tap-dancing appearances with the band."
 He added that "the timing feels right" for him to quit, and that "there will be a final tour of the U.K. and we will also play some shows in selected other cities that the band has a strong connection with.
 But outside of the U.K. this won't be a long tour."
-Despite earlier reports that Mogg had intended to leave the band in 2019, he is still a member of UFO as of June 2021, and the band will resume their touring activities in the summer and fall of 2022, which had been pushed back from a year earlier due to the COVID-19 pandemic.
-UFO's last-ever show will take place on October 29, 2022 in Athens, Greece, where the band performed its first show with current guitarist Vinnie Moore eighteen years earlier.
+Despite earlier reports that Mogg had intended to leave the band in 2019, the band planned to resume their touring activities in 2022, which had been pushed back from a year earlier due to the COVID-19 pandemic.
+UFO's last-ever show was intended to take place on 29 October 2022 in Athens, Greece, where the band performed its first show with current guitarist Vinnie Moore 18 years earlier.
+However, the show was cancelled.

 Longtime keyboardist and guitarist Paul Raymond died from a heart attack on 13 April 2019 at the age of 73.
 Two weeks later, it was announced that Raymond's initial replacement Neil Carter would be rejoining UFO for the remainder of the band's final tour.
 Former guitarist Paul Chapman died on his 66th birthday on 9 June 2020.
 Chapman was followed two months later by original bassist Pete Way, who died from accident injuries at the age of 69.

-In late August 2022, Phil suffered a heart attack.
-On 1 September 2022 doctors pronounced a strict performance ban for Phil after having performed several detailed examinations in the previous days until further notice, which resulted in the farewell tour, which was set to lead across Europe in October 2022 being cancelled.
+In late August 2022, Mogg suffered a heart attack.
+On 1 September 2022 doctors pronounced a strict performance ban for Mogg, after having performed several detailed examinations in the previous days.
+This resulted in the farewell tour, which was set to occur across Europe in October 2022, being cancelled.

-Influence

-UFO have influenced a number of bands, such as: